blnaxblachbl/next-itkitchen-client/README.md

-# cra-template-itkitchen-admin
+# next-itkitchen-client

-The template to setup next with apollo
+The template to setup next ja app with apollo

 ## Usage